QuantEcon/lecture-source-py/source/rst/samuelson.rst

     class Samuelson():

-        r"""This class represents the Samuelson model, otherwise known as the multiple-accelerator model.
+        """This class represents the Samuelson model, otherwise known as the multiple-accelerator model.
 The model combines the Keynesian multiplier with the accelerator theory of investment.